-The grievance statement must describe the nature of the grievance; the legislation, rule, regulation, or policy of the University that the individual claims has been violated; and the remedy or relief requested.
-Copies of the statement, related correspondence, and documentation should be forwarded by the initiating party to the supervisor, the Vice President for Human Resources, and, in cases of alleged discrimination, the Executive Director of Office for Institutional Diversity.
+The grievance statement must decsribe the nature of the grievance; the legislation, rule, regulation, or policy of the University that the indivudual claims has been violated; and the remedy or relief requested.
+Copies of the statement, related correspondence, and documentation should be forwarded by the complainant to the supervisor, the Vice President for Human Resources, and, in cases of alleged discrimination, the Executive Director of Office for Institutional Diversity.

 The supervisor is responsible for giving fair consideration to all the facts and for providing the employee with a written response within seven working days of receipt of the grievance statement.
 Copies of the response should be sent by the supervisor to all persons who received copies of the grievance statement.

-If not satisfied with the second-level decision, within 10 working days following receipt of that decision the complainant may submit a written request for further review, with copies to all concerned parties.
-Professional/administrative employees must submit requests to the Executive Vice President; all other employees must submit requests to the Vice President for Human Resources.
+If not satisfied with the second-level decision, within 10 working days following receipt fo that decision the complainant may submit a written request for further review, with copies to all concerned parties, to the Vice President for Human Resources.
 The request must include copies of all related correspondence.

-The Executive Vice President (for professional/administrative staff) or the Vice President for Human Resources (for all other employees) will appoint a three-member Hearing Committee, designating one individual as chairperson.
+The Vice President for Human Resources will appoint a three-member Hearing Committee, designating one individual as chairperson.
 Members of the Hearing Committee will be employees of the University.
 An individual will not participate if he/she has been involved in the events upon which the grievance is based.
-The Vice President for Human Resources or his/her designee and, in cases of alleged discrimination, the Executive Director of Office for Institutional Diversity may serve in a resource and advisory capacity.

-- Opening statements by the complainant and by the supervisor or department head.
-The opening statement by the complainant should summarize the problem, outline how he/she intends to present the case, and state the relief or remedy being sought.
+1. Opening statements by the compainant and by the supervisor or department head summarizing the problem, outlining how he/she intends to present the case, and stating the relief or remedy being sought.

 General Policies Concerning Grievances